jonesmwh/business-individual-classifier/README.md

 Neither of these approaches are resiliant when dealing with poor data quality e.g. misspellings and typos, as this effectively introduces new tokens which were not present in the training data - e.g. the model has no way to infer that the business "Tom's Co**n**puters" is similar to the phrase "Jack's Co**m**puters" that was included in the training set.

-This model uses a character level deep learning model, meaning it can infer that unseen words such as "Co**n**puters" are similar to the word "Computers" that it has trained on.
+This model uses a character/byte level deep learning model, meaning it can infer that unseen words such as "Co**n**puters" are similar to the word "Computers" that it has trained on.
 This also has the advantage that the model could be trained on words with non-latin characters with little modification, resulting in a global name classification model.

 ## Technical Details